FatihKoz/DisposableSpecial/README.md

 17.SEP.24

 * Reverted back module view path changes with a slight improvement for active theme
+* Updated module.json for future development
 * Added manual placement protection for returning leftover/non-flown aircraft to their bases (3 days)
 * Added limits to market items, now they can be sold according to stock/limits
 * Added some filtering options for tours page (frontend)